AadilBaeg/CSES_DP_section/README.md

 ~This repo contains my past submissions to the problems of the DP section of CSES Problem Set. <br /> <br />
 ~Tasks can be seen under the Dynamic Programming section given at https://cses.fi/problemset/ <br /> <br />
 ~Raw codes are first submitted in CSES judge and then fed into chatgpt for adding comments and wrapping the logic under class.
 Core logic remains the same.
+Prompt given to chatgpt is as below.

 ```
 I will give you: